dipien/gradle-timer-plugin/README.md

         mavenCentral()
       }
       dependencies {
-        classpath 'com.jdroidframework:jdroid-gradle-timer-plugin:0.9.0'
+        classpath 'com.jdroidframework:jdroid-gradle-timer-plugin:0.9.1'
       }
     }

     jdroidGradleTimer {

-      // Whether the timing profiling is enabled or no enableProfiling = true
+      // Whether the timing profiling is enabled or not enableProfiling = true

       // A tag that will be added to each report